kroebuck/werewolf/WerewolfWebApp.md

 ### Sessions

 Instead of simply kicking a player from the room if they disconnect, implement sessions so that the player has some amount of time to rejoin before `engine.js` kicks them out.

+Remember name of player and allow disconnected player(s) to join again using that name

 ### Improve the presentation of the HTML